 Though there are 22 Apostle Islands, only 21 of them are classified as a National Lakeshore.
 The outcast, Madeline Island, is home to a town with over 200 residents, as well as restaurants, shops, and a state park.
 We took the Madeline Island Ferry Line over to La Pointe, then hiked at Big Bay State Park and took in the beauty of the Lake Superior coastline.

-3 Tips for a Road Trip to Bayfield
+Tips for a Road Trip from Milwaukee to Bayfield

-3. Priotize your hikes!
-There were so many state parks and hiking trails nearby, but we chose to visit Big Bay State Park because it is difficult to get to and would thus limit our opportunities to visit again, compared to parks on the mainland.
+There were so many state parks and hiking trails nearby!
+We didn’t have time to visit them all, so we had to prioritize.
+We decided to visit Big Bay State Park because it is more difficult to get to compared to nearby parks on the mainland and would thus limit our opportunities to visit again.